KalessinD/perl_mojox_http_async/README.md

 ###### ssl_opts
         It's a HashRef with options to control SSL Layer.
-        See the constructor arguments of "IO::Socket::SSL" for details.
+        See the "IO::Socket::SSL" constructor arguments for details.

 ###### connect_timeout
         By default it's equal to 1.